 - live animals

-If the vote is passed, the UK will be listed as an approved ‘third country’(non-EU country) to allow these exports to continue to the EU, in a no-deal Brexit.
+If the vote is passed, the UK will be listed as an approved ‘third country’(non-EU country) to allow these exports to continue to the EU.

 EU listing for exporters and suppliers